 Main differences between Castilian Spanish and Argentine Spanish

 Other dialects in Spain include Andalusian Spanish (in the south of the country) and Canarian Spanish (in the Canary Islands).
-Castilian Spanish is frequent on Spanish radio and television, and generally the Spanish taught in schools across Europe.
+Castilian Spanish is frequent on Spanish radio and television, and generally, the Spanish is taught in schools across Europe.

-There are a number of factors which make Argentine Spanish fascinatingly unique, different not only from the countries above it, but also its original Castilian Spanish.
+There are a number of factors that make Argentine Spanish fascinatingly unique, different not only from the countries above it but also its original Castilian Spanish.

 One of the fundamental differences between many other types of Spanish and Argentine Spanish is the use of grammar and verb conjugation.
 In fact, this is one of the many aspects which make the Argentine accent unique, due primarily to the placement of the accent, thus the stress on the word.